 What Is Hydro Jetting?

 Hydro jetting involves scouring the interior of the pipes of a plumbing system with a high-pressure water flow.
-This is typically done to remove things that have built up on the inner surface, clearing out the pipes.
+This is typically done to remove things built up on the inner surface, clearing the pipes.

-Another common technique for similar blockages is rodding, but they’re somewhat different.
+Another common technique for similar blockages is rodding, which is somewhat different.
 With rodding, a hole is made in the blockage to allow water to pass through.
 Hydro jetting will provide a more thorough clean, eliminating the blockage.

 Water jets are sent through the pipes, and the pressure clears out any blockages.
 The intensity of it also reduces the chances of blockages occurring in the future.
-In some instances, it can get rid of things like mineral scale, food particles, and even tree roots.
+It can sometimes eliminate mineral scales, food particles, and tree roots.

 How Does It Work?

 There are several steps to hydro jetting, the first being an inspection.
-One of our plumbers can do an assessment to determine the best course of action.
+One of our plumbers can assess to determine the best course of action.
 This is crucial, as further problems can occur if things aren’t done right, leading to much larger repair bills.

 The plumber will start with a video inspection to locate any sizable blockages in the system.
-During this, they’ll also determine if the pipes can withstand the hydro jetting process.
-The water pressure gets quite high, so sometimes isn’t possible with damaged or old pipes.
+They’ll also determine if the pipes can withstand the hydro jetting process.
+The water pressure gets relatively high, so sometimes it isn’t possible with damaged or old pipes.